iterative/ldb-resources/README.md

 # α README

 Label Database (**LDB**) is an **open-source** tool for **data-centric** AI and machine learning projects.
-It works **upstream from model training** and intends to index data in the *cloud storages* and *data lakes*, organizing pointers to data samples into datasets.
+It works **upstream from model training** and organizes data in *cloud storages* and *data lakes* into reproducible datasets.

-**LDB** aims to displace ad-hoc dataset management and de-duplication devices – such as file folders, spreadsheets, SQL databases and dataloader configurations.
-In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB integrates with model-based ML pipelines.
+**LDB** aims to displace ad-hoc dataset management, data search and de-duplication devices – such as file folders, spreadsheets, SQL databases and custom code for data selection/augmentation.
+In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB can feed data directly into the model training and evaluation pipelines, including modern registry-based model cards.

 **Key LDB features**:

 * **command line** (MLOps oriented).
-* Datasets are defined as collections of pointers into storage locations, where **every change is tracked**
+* LDB manages datasets as tracked collections of pointers into storage locations
-* Since datasets use pointers, there is **no need** to **move or duplicate** actual data objects to create, share or modify datasets
+* Since LDB datasets use pointers, there is **no need** to **move or duplicate** actual data objects to create, share or modify datasets
-* LDB datasets are easily cloned, merged, splitted, and sampled
+* LDB datasets are easily cloned, merged, sliced, and sampled
-* **Annotation-aware workflow**.
-Objects can be selected based on JSON metadata, file attributes, or custom ML model queries, and all changes to annotations are versioned.
+* **Search in the cloud capabilities**.
+Data objects can be selected based on JSON annotation fields, file attributes, or helper ML model queries.
+Annotations changes are tracked and versioned.
-* **LDB datasets are fully reproducible,** **shareable, and fast to materialize**.
-A particular dataset version will always point to the same set of data objects and annotations.
-Data samples can be placed in a shared cache during instantiation, so transfers from remote locations are accelerated.
+* **LDB datasets are reproducible,** **shareable, and fast to materialize**.
+A particular dataset version will always point to the same set of data samples and annotations.
+Data objects can be placed in cache during instantiation, so repeated transfers from remote locations are vastly accelerated.

 ### Contents